Electrostatic effects of the MnBi2Te4-superconductor hetero-structures in chiral Majorana search: Model Hamiltonian and electrostatic potential

 where $m_0$ is the amplitude of the intralayer ferromagnetic order, $d$ is the thickness of a septuple layer (SL), $s_j$ and $\sigma_j$ ($j=0,x,y,z$) are Pauli matrix acting in spin and orbital space, respectively. $\phi(z)$ is electrostatic potential, which is obtained by Schr\"odinger-Poisson (SP) method~\cite{Vuik-IOP-2016,Antipov2018,Mikkelsen2018}.

-Firstly, we set a initial potential $\phi_0(z)$ and take it into the Hamiltonian $H_{\textrm{TI}}$.
+In order to obtain $\phi(z)$ self-consistently, we firstly set a initial potential $\phi_0(z)$ into the Hamiltonian $H_{\textrm{TI}}$.
 In our calculations, we choose $\phi_0(z)$ to be a constant function $\phi_0(z) = V_g$.
 Then we solve the Schr\"odinger-Poisson,

-producing a set of eigenenergies $E_{n,\textbf{k}}$, and a corresponding set of eigenstates $\Psi_{n,\textbf{k}}(z)$. $n$ is the index of the transverse eigen-functions.
-Since the electrostatic screening of MBT is only weakly modified by the SC~\cite{Mikkelsen2018}, we solve the Schrödinger equation only in the MBT region.
-It means that we treat the SC only as a boundary condition for $\phi(z)$ with a band offset $W$ at the interface between the MBT and SC.
+producing a set of eigenenergies $E_{n,\boldsymbol{k}}$, and a corresponding set of eigenstates $\Psi_{n,\boldsymbol{k}}(z)$. $n$ is the index of the transverse eigen-functions.
+Since the superconductor is typically metallic and screens electric fields perfectly~\cite{Mikkelsen2018}, we solve the Schr\"odinger equation only in the MBT region.
+It means that we treat the SC only as a boundary condition with a band offset $W$ at the interface between the MBT and SC.
 The charge density with the potential profile $\phi_0(z)$ is obtained by integrating over the occupied eigenstates and minus the density stems from the whole valence band $\rho_{\textrm{val}}(z)$

 where $f_{T}(E_{n,\mathbf{k}}) = 1/(e^{E_{n,\mathbf{k}}/T}+1)$ is Fermi distribution.
 Because $H_{\textrm{TI}}$ is a four band $k \cdot p$ Hamiltonian, we choose $\rho_{\textrm{val}}(z) = 2$.
 A new potential $\phi_1(z)$ is obtained by solving the Poisson equation